kolenaIO/kolena/examples/face_recognition_11/README.md

     poetry run python3 face_recognition_11/seed_test_suite.py
     ```

-    > **NOTE:**  Face bounding box and keypoint ground truths are inferred from RetinaFace as they are not provided in LFW dataset.
-Also, for the demo purpose, we have subsampled 10,000 pairs, made up of 9,983 images, from LFW.
+    > **NOTE:**  Face bounding box and keypoint ground truths are inferred from [RetinaFace](https://github.com/serengil/retinaface/) as they are not provided in the LFW dataset.
+Also, for demo purposes, we have subsampled 10,000 pairs, made up of 9,983 images, from LFW.

 2. [`seed_test_run.py`](face_recognition_11/seed_test_run.py) tests multiple face recognition models against the test suite above.